Viijay-Kr/react-ts-css/README.md

 ## Roadmap

 1. Plain selectors without any reference is a `no op` in the current version and is expected to be added in coming versions
-2. Current support is limited to TypeScript and TypeScript React - JSX support is considered for upcoming releases
-3. Support for stylus will be added in the future versions
+2. Support for stylus will be added in the future versions
-4. [Rename Provider](https://code.visualstudio.com/api/references/vscode-api#RenameProvider) - Rename a selector and get all the places updated
+3. [Rename Provider](https://code.visualstudio.com/api/references/vscode-api#RenameProvider) - Rename a selector and get all the places updated

 ## Contribution
 Check out the contribution [guide](CONTRIBUTING.md)